Oxygen (O2), in particular, is

 enrichment

-is a reduction in the amount of nitrogen and other
+versus use of plain air is energy savings and due to a reduction in the amount of nitrogen and other

-gases passing through a furnace or process.
-This results in less energy consumption, reduced environmental
+gases passing through a furnace or through a chemical process.

 processing (steel, copper, lead, zinc), glass furnaces, cement kilns,